Gremagol/EneCMDList/index.md

-#Shinoa Documentation
+#Ene Documentation
-This is the ShinoaBot.
+This is the Ene-Bot.
 She's basically a clone of the NadekoBot.

 But Shinoa has everything enabled.
 Even music! :o